gbeckers/Darr/docs/readability.rst

-The purpose of Darr is to make numeric array data as widely and as easily readable as possible through automatic self-documentation, which includes code for reading in other languages.
+The purpose of Darr is to make numeric array data as widely and as easily readable as possible through automatic self-documentation, which includes code for reading the data in many scientific computing languages.
 Darr is NumPy-based and therefore supports many numeric types: int8, uint8, int16, uint16, int32, uint32, int64, uint64, float16, float32, float64, complex64 and complex128.
 Not all of those types are supported in other languages though, so your choice of the numeric type of your data influences how widely readable it is.

 The page :doc:`Reading data in other environments <readcode>` provides a table on compatibility of numeric types and languages.
 From this, a number of